 What is Democracy?

 There seems to be a great confusion what the word Democracy means.

 In spite of the fact that at least in some parts of the world one can hear it from the media every day.
 Democracy by definition means the government by people.
 That means that all the people should be able to have their say in one way another in everything that affects their lives.
-Dictionaries usually say that this right can either be exercised directly (by every member of a community having the possibility to enter personally, without mediators, his position on a particular issue into the decision making process - modern technology is able to provide
+Dictionaries usually say that this right can either be exercised directly (by all members of a community having the possibility to enter personally, without mediators, their position on a particular issue into the decision making process - modern technology is able to provide